The number of property crimes, per 1,000 residents. These crimes include arson, burglary, theft, fraud, embezzlement, and destruction/vandalism.

 Crime detracts from the quality of life of those who directly experience and witness it, but it also impacts the lives of others within the community, as well as housing stability, and a community's attractiveness as a place to live, work, and do business.

-The City of Lawrence did not report data to the State Police.
+The City of Lawrence does not report comparable data.
 Property crime includes burglary, larceny, and motor vehicle theft.
 Comparable national data and rates for comparison counties were not available.
 Data for this indicator is expected to be released annually in July.